 Unlike the other driver’s insurance company, your own auto insurance company is one of the first numbers you should call after an accident.

-You will need to report your accident to your insurance carrier and file an accident claim with them to receive coverage.
-Failing to report your accident in a timely manner may give your insurance company the legal grounds to deny your claim, depending on coverage details listed in your policy.
+You will need to report your accident to your insurance carrier and file an accident claim to receive coverage.
+Failing to report your accident in a timely manner may give your insurance company legal grounds to deny your claim, depending on coverage details listed in your insurance policy.

 9. Leaving The Scene Without Taking Photos